 10. Plan your time

 Attending class and spending time on your coursework and studying will be required.
-At the start of the semesterOpens in a new tab., get a planner and write down every class and the due date of every assignment.
+At the start of the semester, get a planner and write down every class and the due date of every assignment.
 Then plan out when you will do your reading, assignments, and study.

 11. Practice other good study habits